 Freehold customers can expect to receive their service charge estimate in February of each year, prior to the start of the new financial year in April.
 As stated within the terms of the transfer document, payment for service charges are due in full, in advance of the financial year.

-Our customers are obligated to pay the service charge in full, however where customers are unable to pay the charge in one installment, we can split the charge over 12 months via Direct Debit from April to March.
+Our customers are obligated to pay the service charge in full, however where customers are unable to pay the charge in one instalment, we can split the charge over 12 months via Direct Debit from April to March.

 Service charge reconciliations

 Customers can expect to receive their service charge reconciliations in September of each year; these relate to the previous financial year.
-Once the invoice is issued, and if there is a balance to pay, this will payable within 30 days.
+Once the invoice is issued, and if there is a balance to pay, this will be payable within 30 days.
 If you are unable to pay the invoice within this time frame, you are encouraged to speak to the Commercial Accounts Team to discuss a payment plan.

 There may be occasions where your account is in credit; if you require a refund, we ask that you contact us to request this.
 Alternatively, this can remain on your account and can be offset against future charges.